Attaching or adding links to external files and images

 <img src="https://www.example.com/my-image.jpg" alt="Image Title">

-Copy either code exactly as you see it above into the Code view, and replace the example URL above with your specific image URL.
+Copy the code exactly as you see it above into the Code view, and replace the example URL above with your specific image URL.
 Replace the words "Image Title" with the title of your image.
 The image title is for SEO purposes for you and will not be visible to your audience.

 Video iframe embed